 The "acres disturbed" for analytical purposes are based on specific equipment type for each subcategory of construction activity and the estimated maximum area a given piece of equipment can pass over in an 8-hour workday (as shown on Table 3-9).
 The equipment-specific grading rates are summarized in the SCAQMD's Fact Sheet for Applying CalEEMod to Localized Significance Thresholds and CalEEMod User's Guide Appendix A: Calculation Details for CalEEMod (38) (41).
 The disturbed area per day is representative of a piece of equipment making multiple passes over the same land area.
 In other words, one Rubber Tired Dozer can make multiple passes over the same land area totaling 0.5 acres in a given 8-hour day.
-Based on Table 3-9, the Project's construction activities could actively disturb approximately 3.5 acres per day during site preparation and 2.5 acres per day during grading activities.
+Based on Table 3-10, the Project's construction activities could actively disturb approximately 3.5 acres per day during site preparation and 5.5 acres per day during grading activities.

 It should be noted that in CalEEMod, the Total Acres Graded (TAG) field represents the cumulative distance traversed on the property by the grading equipment.
 In order to properly grade a piece of land, multiple passes with grading equipment may be required.
 So even though the lot size is a fixed number of acres, the TAG could be an order of magnitude higher than the footprint of the lot (41).
 Total Acres Graded (TAG) is a function of the maximum acreage disturbed per day times the number of days of the subphase of construction.
-As such, the TAG field in CalEEMod has been revised to 35 acre (3.5 acre per day x 10 days) for site preparation and 382.5 acres (8.5 acres per day x 45 days) for grading.
+As such, the TAG is 52.5 acre (3.5 acre per day x 15 days) for site preparation and 159.5 acres (5.5 acres per day x 29 days) for grading.